firmata/protocol/revisions.md

+## Version 2.6.1 - July 4th, 2021

+- Moved SPI from proposed to beta
+- Added DHT as beta
+- A few link fixes

+New features are likely only going to be implemented in ConfigurableFirmata.

 ## Version 2.6.0 - September 16th, 2017

 - Added AccelStepperFirmata (Stepper 2.0) for improved and more scalable stepper motor support.